 Minimal jewelry is always appropriate.
 Shiny jewelry can be hard for a camera.
 However, as Nancy encourages, if you have an heirloom or special piece of jewelry, by all means, wear it.

 Hair should be smooth and not fussy.
-Flyaway hair is easily picked up on camera.
+Flyaway hair is easily seen on camera.
 In a pinch, hand lotion rubbed on your hands can quickly smooth flyaway hair.

 Gone are the days where heavy makeup is required.
 Keep it simple and do wear a lip color, but keep it in a matte finish.
 No shiny lip gloss or lip balm.
 You will want to keep some translucent powder or blotting tissue on hand to touch up any shine.